 Place the prime rib roast in the water bath and cook for 5 to 10 hours depending on the tenderness of the prime rib roast you are using.
 For a grass-fed sirloin roast 5 hours should be good up to 10 hours for a supermarket prime rib.

 For more information on the cooking times you can read my detailed article which addresses why is there a range in sous vide cooking times.

 About 40 minutes before the sous vide prime rib is done you will want to roast the garlic.
 Take the peeled garlic cloves and place them on a square of tinfoil.
 Add the rosemary and thyme leaves and the olive oil.
 Fold the tin foil around the garlic to make a sealed pouch and place in the oven.

 After about 30 minutes check the garlic to see if it is tender.
 It will likely need another 10-15 minutes but you want to make sure it doesn't burn.

 Once the roasted garlic is soft mashed it with a fork into a paste and set it aside.

 Preheat the oven to 450°F

-Take the sous vide prime rib roast out and the water bath and remove it from the pouch.
+Take the sous vide prime rib roast out and the water bath and remove it from the pouch, reserving the au jus liquid.
 Dry it off with a paper towel or dish cloth and place in a roasting pan.
 Smear the paste on the sides and top of the sous vide prime rib.
 Place the roast in the oven until the crust is done, about 5 minutes.

-Remove the sous vide roast from the oven, slice it into strips and serve.
+Remove the sous vide roast from the oven, slice it into strips and serve with the au jus on the side.
 It is great served with mashed potatoes, a side salad, or mixed vegetables.